kitelev/exocortex-public-ontologies/skos/skos__memberList rdfs__comment ___.md

 metadata: statement
 rdf__subject: "[[skos__memberList]]"
 rdf__predicate: "[[rdfs__comment]]"
-rdf__object: "Relates an ordered collection to the RDF list containing its members."
+rdf__object: "\"For any resource, every item in the list given as the value of the\n      skos:memberList property is also a value of the skos:member property.\"@en"
 ---